BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 {: .source}

+FIXME output
+> ## output
 > ---
 > Some paragraph text between horizontal lines
 > ***
-{: .output}
+{: .language-r}

-CHALLENGE 3.1
+> ##CHALLENGE 3.1

-Insert headings throughout the rest of the paper so it is split into 5 sections (Introduction, Materials and Methods, Results and Discussion, Conclusion, and References).
-Use the search function in R Markdown to find these lines in the document.
+> Insert headings throughout the rest of the paper so it is split into 5 sections (Introduction, Materials >and Methods, Results and Discussion, Conclusion, and References).
+Use the search function in R Markdown > to find these lines in the document.
+>

-# INTRODUCTION
+> # INTRODUCTION
+>

-# MATERIALS AND METHODS
+> # MATERIALS AND METHODS
+>

-# RESULTS AND DISCUSSION
+> # RESULTS AND DISCUSSION
+>

-# CONCLUSION
+> # CONCLUSION
+<

-# REFERENCES
+> # REFERENCES
+{: .challenge}

-CHALLENGE 3.2
+> ## CHALLENGE 3.2

-Insert subheadings to divide our main sections into subsections.
+> Insert subheadings to divide our main sections into subsections.
 Since we already put the subheadings into the Materials and Methods section, we just need to do the Results and Discussion Section.
-Find the lines with.
+Find the lines with:
+>
-Survey Demographics
+> Survey Demographics
-Current Landscape for Rigor and Transparency in Represented Shared Resources Core Implementation of Research Best Practices Strategies for Improving R&R in Core Operation
+> Current Landscape for Rigor and Transparency in Represented Shared Resources
+> Core Implementation of Research Best Practices
+> Strategies for Improving R&R in Core Operation
+{: .challege}

+FIXME output
 ## Survey Demographics

 ## Current Landscape for Rigor and Transparency in Represented Shared Resources